 For most individuals, a Speedoc nurse will visit you in your home, at your convenience, to take blood samples required for the thyroid hormone measurement.

 You will need to fast for eight hours prior to your visit.
 Thereafter, our team will inform you on what you need to do when scheduling your appointment.
 If you requested for additional tests, the specimens will also be taken during this visit.
 All specimens will be sent to the laboratory on your behalf.

 Three to five days after your nurse visit, a video consultation with a Speedoc doctor will be scheduled to review your lab test results.
 Your doctor will explain the results to you and discuss your course of treatment over the next year.
 Medication will be prescribed to you if needed, and you can clarify any doubts with the doctor during the session.

-Six months later, our Patient Care Team will give you another call to schedule a follow-up nurse home visit.
-During the house call, your nurse will perform blood taking for the same tests, so that a comparison of the results can be drawn to measure the effectiveness of your treatment.
+Six months later, our team will reach out to schedule a follow-up nurse home visit.
+During the visit, your nurse will perform blood taking for the same tests, so that a comparison of the results can be drawn to measure the effectiveness of your treatment.